COVID-basic-needs/Darcie/README.md

 9b. if called, the Watson Webhook queries the Algolia Index and Google Maps API for information
 10. IBM Watson sends response text to the App Engine
 11. the App Engine repeats step 5. and continues to listen & repeat the remaining steps until the user chooses to have a text SMS sent to them, after confirming or collecting the phone number IBM Watson queries the Watson Webhook to format the text message which sends the text to the App Engine for routing to Nexmo.

+### B. Landing Page

+#### Static Files & rTail Embed

+The landing page is currently set up to be generated on a local machine via

 ## 1. GCP App Engine: Service Orchestration Engine